aymanfakih1/Dragonballfans/README.md

 # Dragonballfans
-this page for Dragon Ball Z fanz arround the world
+This page for Dragon Ball Z fanz arround the world